 Your iPhone will immediately start using the normal icons.

-If you cannot zoom out by tapping three fingers or if you are facing issues accessing the Settings app, you can turn off zoom mode using the Finder or iTunes app as well on your computer.
+If iPhone zoomed in lock screen and iPhone screen is too large to unlock, then you may not access the Settings app to zoom out.
+Then, you can turn off zoom mode using the Finder or iTunes app as well on your computer.
 These apps offer you the option to disable the zoom mode feature on your iOS devices right from your computer.

 All you basically need to do is plug your iPhone into your computer and change an option in the Finder or iTunes app.
 It will disable the zoom mode and bring your icons back to their normal size.